Industrial Automation is set to become commoditised, but why aren’t we there yet?

 It is brown field systems and limited funding that is slowing up the pace of everything internet.
-Sure, it’s easy enough to setup a new single system and push information to the cloud, create informative reports using great tools like Microsoft BI and maybe create push notifications to smart devices using cool technology right out of the box.
+Sure it’s easy enough to setup a new single system and push information to the cloud, create informative reports using great tools like Microsoft BI and maybe create push notifications to smart devices using cool technology right out of the box.
 If the data is good enough and local, then you are on your way, today, without delay.
 The trouble is, the data isn’t local, it isn’t all the same and so very often its unreliable and needs sanitising before it is public ready.
-Is SCADA Software including SCADA Historians able to transition with new business demands?

 To consider this further and place the issue into context lets analyse medium sized organisations that manage remote assets.
 By default, often medium sized organisations are bench marked against larger organisations.
 The larger organisations are usually large because of population density i.e. economies of scale.
 They have deeper pockets, yet the regulatory compliance requirements are the same for all.
 Also, no matter where we live, we the customer have the same expectations for our infrastructure provider of water, power, gas and transport.
 If we travel to remote places on a holiday or stay at a beach resort, we expect the same level of service wherever we are.
 We are not concerned about how it all happens behind the scenes, but someone is.

-With reduced population density and reduced capital funding, regional asset managers and providers of community infrastructure must be frugal in how they maintain their assets, upgrading when strictly necessary and rarely for the sake of standardisation.
+With reduced population density and reduced capital funding, regional asset managers and providers of community infrastructure have to be frugal in how to maintain their assets, upgrading when strictly necessary and rarely for the sake of standardisation.
 True, many city centres are also under pressure to reduce operational costs and manage capital investment with greater ROI but maybe the overall approach is evidenced by their projects, their investment focus and the execution strategies actually used by each organisation to manage their critical assets.

 Getting smart about being automated begins by considering all of the logistical issues surrounding human resources even before technology can be leveraged and adapted so it can play its part.
 On the technology front, smaller organisations can rarely afford to standardise all of their technologies and boldly state “one vendor is our standard!”
 It can take a decade to reach some form of consolidation of technology and then only to be confronted with another amalgamation, an end of product notice or some other event, and then it all starts again.